techKenyans/starter-kit-web/README.md

 # Starter Web Kit

-This is the best alternative of doing this than on [jamii](http://techkenyans.org/jamii/) (*swahili* for community on techKenyans)
+This is a better alternative to what was initially at [https://techkenyans.org/jamii/](#).
+**Jamii** is *swahili* for community.
+On techKenyans, we obsess about what is possible in communities.
+When enthusiasts, experts come together; a lot happens!

-Follow this easy steps to create your own web profile hosted on Github for FREE!
+Follow these easy steps to create your own web profile hosted on Github for FREE!
 There's more to follow! :smile:

 ### 1. Sign up on GitHub